The Bankrate promise

 Leasing a car gives you a vehicle to drive for a fixed number of miles and months.
 It’s similar to renting an apartment instead of buying a house.
 There is less long-term commitment involved, but you still have to pay for it.

 The monthly cost of leasing a car is often lower than buying it with an auto loan.
-Drivers save an average of $127 per monthly payment, according to Experian’s State of the Automotive Finance Market report for the second quarter of 2022.
+Drivers save an average of $133 per monthly payment, according to Experian’s State of the Automotive Finance Market report for the third quarter of 2022.
 However, there are downsides to be aware of.

-Leasing can lower your payments, but it can wind up being very costly if you don’t pay attention to the fine print.
+Leasing can lower your payments, but it can be very costly if you don’t pay attention to the fine print.
 Avoid these five common mistakes if you decide to lease your next vehicle.

 1. Paying too much money upfront